 Board of Advisors

-Associate Professor, Chair, Department of Nutritional Sciences, Friedman School of Nutrition Science and Policy; Associate Professor, School of Medicine; Scientist II, Jean Mayer USDA Human Nutrition Research Center on Aging
+- Academic Dean for Education, Friedman School of Nutrition Science and Policy; Associate Professor, School of Medicine; Scientist, Energy Metabolism Laboratory in the Jean Mayer USDA Human Nutrition Research Center on Aging

 The Tufts Institute for Human-Animal Interaction collaborates with many other centers and universities on research related to human-animal interaction, including:

 TIHAI is also an educational/institutional member of Animal-Assisted Interventions International.